College of Communication & Creative Arts - Writing Arts

 Ph.D.
 University of Wisconsin-Milwaukee

 Sanford Tweedie teaches in the first-year writing and undergraduate programs and in the M.A. in Writing.
 He has taught at the University of Erfurt in Germany as a Fulbright Scholar and received Rowan's Lindback Distinguished Teaching Award.
 His research interests include students in transition, classroom-based research, genre-stretching writing, and pedagogy that matters.

 He is the author of In the Shadows of a Fallen Wall from University of Nebraska Press.
 His writing has also appeared in College Composition and Communication, English Journal, Exquisite Corpse, and Perspectives in Biology and Medicine, among others.

 M.A.
 Syracuse University

 M.S.
 Syracuse University

-Ron Block teaches undergraduate and graduate-level creative writing, focusing on poetry and the short story.
+Ron Block serves as the graduate program advisor.
+He teaches undergraduate and graduate-level creative writing, focusing on poetry and the short story.
 His books include The Dirty Shame Hotel and Other Stories and a collection of poetry Dismal River.
 His work has been published in numerous journals, including Epoch, Prairie Schooner, Iowa Review, Midwest Review, Southern Review, and Ploughshares, as well as the anthologies A Different Plain, The Big Empty, Nebraska Presence, and many others.
 His radio interview program Writers’ Roundtable is broad- and podcasted from WGLS-FM.